tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Protocol messages MUST be sent in the order defined below (and shown in the diagrams in {{protocol-overview}}).
-Sending handshake messages in an unexpected order results in an "unexpected_message" fatal error.
+A peer which receives a handshake message in an unexpected order MUST abort the handshake with an "unexpected_message" alert. results in an "unexpected_message" fatal error.
 Unneeded handshake messages are omitted, however.